Alexhuszagh/rust-lexical/lexical-core/README.md

 ## Arbitrary-Precision Arithmetic

 Lexical uses arbitrary-precision arithmetic to exactly represent strings between two floating-point representations with more than 36 digits, with various optimizations for multiplication and division relative to Rust's current implementation.
-The arbitrary-precision arithmetic logic is not independent on memory allocation: the default slow-path algorithm only uses the stack, while Algorithm M uses the heap.
+The arbitrary-precision arithmetic logic is not independent on memory allocation: the default slow-path algorithm only uses the stack, and Algorithm M only uses the heap when the `radix` feature is enabled.

-## Comparison to Algorithm M
+## Algorithm Background and Comparison

 For close-to-halfway representations of a decimal string `s`, where `s` is close between two representations, `b` and the next float `b+u`, arbitrary-precision arithmetic is used to determine the correct representation.
 This means `s` is close to `b+h`, where `h` is the halfway point between `b` and `b+u`.